sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

         & !On(block, from)));

 // Note that problems require action schemas to be IQueryable - ultimately to allow
-// for efficent action lookup when there are a large numer of possible actions.
+// for efficent action lookup when there are a large number of possible actions.
 This
 // might change by the time this package reaches v1.0.. var actionSchemas = new[] { moveToBlock, moveToTable }.AsQueryable();